Namratha-1996/TDD-practice/README.md

 ## Lessons learned working on this project

-- I learned how to use Chai's assertion syntax for unit tests.
+- We learned how to use Chai's assertion syntax for unit tests.
-- I learned how to use VS code.
+- We learned how to use VS code.